aidik/plague-doctor/readme.md

 The information is derived from the [report](https://ct24.ceskatelevize.cz/veda/3061218-pravidla-pro-snizeni-rizika-infekce-koronavirem-neni-je-tezke-dodrzovat-a-muzou) of the Czech TV ČT24.

 ### Images ###
-The picture of the good doctor `Plague_Doctor.png` is based on and image released by its author Dv8stees under the Creative Commons Attribution-Share Alike 4.0 International on [Wikimedia Commons](https://commons.wikimedia.org/wiki/File:Doctor_Schnabel_of_Rome_(Plague_Doctor).png)
+- The picture of the good doctor `Plague_Doctor.png` is based on an image released by its author Dv8stees under the Creative Commons Attribution-Share Alike 4.0 International on [Wikimedia Commons](https://commons.wikimedia.org/wiki/File:Doctor_Schnabel_of_Rome_(Plague_Doctor).png)

-The shape of comics bubble `bubble.svg` is a simple shape and as such can not be protected.
+- The shape of comics bubble `bubble.svg` is a simple shape and as such can not be protected.
 It is in Public Domain.